This review of the WAYB Pico car seat is written by certified Child Passenger Safety Technician Melissa Conn and may contain affiliate links.

 There are some amazing folding car seat options for older kids that make long-term travel and taxi-hopping a breeze.
 But until recently, parents of young kids who were too big for an infant car seat and still too small for a Ride Safer travel vest were mostly left out in the cold.

-Enter: the Wayb Pico.
+Enter: the Wayb Pico car seat.
 A team of parents with backgrounds in designing highly technical outdoor gear put their talents to work to design an innovative solution to this pain in the ass problem.
 You can see the fruits of their labor here:

-To answer that question I asked our Tiny Globetrotters member Courtney Levesque to provide her expert feedback based on the Wayb Pico she purchased.
-Courtney is a Child Passenger Safety Technician – Instructor.
-That means it’s her job to help parents make safer choices for how to transport their kids, and to teach other CPSTs how to do the same!
-She’s also mom to two lovely girls, who were kind enough to model for a car seat photo shoot (I’m sure it’s not their first rodeo).
-You’ll find Courtney’s in-depth review below, followed by some amazing real-world feedback from some of our parents who have been traveling with the Wayb Pico and covering a wide range of situations.
+Big thanks to Child Passenger Safety Technician – Instructor Courtney Levesque for providing some of her insights in this review!
+She’s mom to two lovely girls, who were kind enough to model for a way b car seat photo shoot.
+You’ll find some of Courtney’s feedback and photos as well as my own in the in-depth review of the Pico portable car seat below, followed by some amazing real-world feedback and Wayb Pico reviews from some of our parents who have been traveling with the Wayb Pico and covering a wide range of situations.

-First things first: the Wayb Pico passes all federal safety testing, just like traditional car seats.
+Is the Wayb Pico safe?
+The Wayb Pico passes all federal safety testing, just like traditional car seats.
 But there are always subjective elements to car seats that may be in the eye of the beholder (whether kid or grown up): fit, ease of installation, price tag.
-Since every family has different kids and different needs, I also asked a few of our Tiny Globetrotters families to weigh in with their thoughts after traveling with the Wayb Pico – you can find their reviews at the end of the article.
+Since every family has different kids and different needs, I also asked a few of our readers to weigh in with their thoughts after traveling with the Wayb Pico – you can find their reviews at the end of the article.

-Check out Courtney’s detailed expert Wayb Pico review:
+Check out our detailed expert Wayb Pico car seat review below:

 What is the Wayb Pico car seat?

-The all-new Wayb Pico car seat is a forward-facing foldable 5-point harness carseat.
-It’s currently certified for use in the USA and conforms to FMVSS213.
+The Wayb Pico car seat is a forward-facing foldable 5-point harness carseat.
+It’s currently certified for use in the USA and conforms to FMVSS213 – despite its small form factor, the Wayb Pico car seat safety standards are the same as traditional car seats sold in this country.
 It can be installed and used in both cars and airplanes.
-It retails for $320 USD and there’s a handy wheeled travel backpack available that costs an extra $50.
+It retails for $380 USD and there’s a new-and-improved for 2023 carry bag available that costs an extra $95.
+Reader Annie uses this bag for her Pico and says it works great!

 Who is the Wayb Pico meant for?